-Dogs are extremely social animals, and only a selective few breeds show signs that they can do fine all by themselves with minimal interaction all day.
+Dogs are highly social animals, and only a select few breeds show signs that they can do fine all by themselves with minimal interaction all day.
 Studies have shown that dogs are well adapted to living in groups and are proficient at interpreting human behavior and gestures.
-They also show most dogs struggle if they are left home alone for extended periods.
+They also show that most dogs struggle if left home alone for extended periods.

 In light of this information, let’s take a quick look at some dog breeds to find out whether they are comfortable being home alone for extended periods.

 - Corgi: 4 hours

 - Golden Retriever: 8 hours